Bombing of Dresden: Night of 13/14 February

 The Lancasters crossed into France near the Somme, then into Germany just north of Cologne.
-At 22:00 hours, the force heading for Böhlen split away from Plate Rack, which turned south east toward the Elbe.
+At 22:00 hours, the force heading for Böhlen split away from Plate Rack, which turned south-east toward the Elbe.
 By this time, ten of the Lancasters were out of service, leaving 244 to continue to Dresden.

 The sirens started sounding in Dresden at 21:51 (CET).
 The 'Master Bomber' Wing Commander Maurice Smith, flying in a Mosquito, gave the order to the Lancasters: "Controller to Plate Rack Force: Come in and bomb glow of red target indicators as planned.
 Bomb the glow of red TIs as planned".

-The first bombs were released at 22:13, the last at 22:28, the Lancasters delivering 881.1 tons of bombs, 57% high explosive, 43% incendiaries.
+In the first attack, the first bombs were released at 22:13, the last at 22:28.
+The Lancasters delivered 881.1 tons of bombs, of which 57% were high explosive and 43% incendiary.
 The fan-shaped area that was bombed was 1.25 mi long, and at its extreme about 1.75 mi wide.
 The shape and total devastation of the area was created by the bombers of No. 5 Group flying over the head of the fan (Ostragehege stadium) on prearranged compass bearings and releasing their bombs at different prearranged times.